KwameNtaadu007/AirBnB_clone/README.md

 | **count** | Retrieve the number of instances of a class.  |
 | **Usage** | **<class name\>.count()** |

+## Contributing

+This project is open for contributions.
+If you have ideas for improvements or bug fixes, feel free to fork the repository and submit a pull request.

+1. Fork the project.
+2. Create a new branch for your feature or bug fix.
+3. Implement your changes.
+4. Test your changes thoroughly.
+5. Submit a pull request.

 ## Author

 Emmanuel Ntaadu Gyamfi<engyamfi@st.ug.edu.gh>